We are thrilled to have another guest post from a Junior Chef (Jonah Schaik).

 How was my summer…you ask?
 It was the best summer ever!
 53 other kids from around the United States and I experienced something so unique that set us aside from all other kids in the United States.
 We had lunch at the White House and met Mrs. Obama and President Obama.
 On Monday, August 20th, 54 Junior Chef’s attended the first Kids’ State Dinner luncheon hosted by Mrs. Obama and Epicurious.
 It was such a fun, wonderful event.

 Back in June, my mother’s friend told her about a healthy recipe contest challenge Mrs. Obama was having with her Let’s Move campaign.
 I decided to enter the contest by recreating my favorite dish, Pesto Pasta.
 Originally, my recipe was made with Italian Sausage and regular white pasta.
 I made it healthy by switching the Italian Sausage with Ground Turkey Breast and the Pasta to Whole Grain.
-The judges not only thought my recipe was the best one in Illinois but they also liked the story attached with my dish.
+The judges not only thought my recipe was the best one in Illinois but they also liked the story attached to my dish.
 My little brother, Jacob, could never eat Pesto because Pesto is traditionally made with nuts and cheese.
-Jacob has many dangerous food allergies including nuts, peanuts and diary.
+Jacob has many dangerous food allergies including nuts, peanuts, and dairy.
 I made my pesto so Jacob could also enjoy my recipe.

 The White House visit is probably going to be one of the best experiences my mom and I will ever have.
 It was an honor to enter and dine in the White House.
 The event was a lot of fun and it was really cool meeting the other winners.
 We really liked meeting Mrs. Obama and taking a picture with her by ourselves but I think the best part, was when President Obama crashed the party and surprised us with a visit.
 He went to every table and shook everyone’s hand.
 He was the best.
 We also met Sam Kass, the assistant White House chef.
 He was really cool and he’s also from Chicago.
 He gave us a tour of the White House garden, which is amazing.
-They grow everything in the White House garden; herbs, lettuce, corn, watermelon, potatoes and other fruits and vegetables.
+They grow everything in the White House garden; herbs, lettuce, corn, watermelon, potatoes, and other fruits and vegetables.

 My visit to the White House has really made me think about eating healthy, exercising more and how important it is for kids and their parents to be healthier in America.